 For your safety, the Museum will be closed to the public and social distancing guidelines will be strictly followed.
 Face masks are required.
 If you do not have one, the Museum will provide one.

-Special thanks to Liberty Taco for generously donating tacos for this event!
+Special thanks to Home Light for sponsoring this event and to Taco Cabana for generously donating tacos!
 This event is open to the public but RSVP is required.
-If you would like to become a NEXTGen member, please visit hmh.org/NEXTGen.
-For more information, please contact Rocio Rubio, Corporate Relations Officer, at firstname.lastname@example.org or 713-527-1838.
+If you would like to become a NEXTGen member, please visit hmh.org/NEXTGen For more information, please contact Rocio Rubio, Corporate Relations Officer, at firstname.lastname@example.org or 713-527-1638.

 Stories of Survival: Object.
 Image.
 Memory. is a project of the Illinois Holocaust Museum & Education Center and photographer Jim Lommasson.